Azure/fleet/docs/troubleshooting/README.md

 - When we specify the placement policy to **PickN** and specify N clusters, but we have less than N clusters that have joined the fleet.
 - When we specify the placement policy to **PickAll** and the specified Affinity and Topology constraints doesn't allow the scheduler to pick any cluster that has joined the fleet.

-The output below is for a CRP with PickN Placement policy trying to propagate resources to two clusters with label env:prod,
+The output below is for a CRP with PickN Placement policy trying to propagate resources to two clusters with label env:prod, In this case two clusters are joined to the fleet called **kind-cluster-1**, **kind-cluster-2** with one member cluster **kind-cluster-1** has label **env:prod**

 **CRP spec:**
 ```